ALTxVentures/github-bitbucket-migrator-bash/README.md

 # git-repo-migrator-bash
-Allow git repos to be migrated between GitHub and Bitbucket.
+Allow git repos to be batch migrated between GitHub and Bitbucket.